 - Add broth.
 Cook for 8-10 minutes.
 Then, add the tomato sauce and tomato puree and cook for 5 minutes.

-- Turn down the heat to low and slowly add the cream, stirring as you go.
+- Turn down the heat to low and slowly add the cream, whisking as you go.
 Stir until well blended.
 Add salt, pepper (to taste), oregano and chopped basil.
 Let soup simmer for another 8-10 minutes.

 - Use blender to blend soup smooth.
 Return to stock pot to keep warm & serve.

 A good meal that’s easy to make and delicious to eat brings joy to the family table time and time again.
 Share this flavorful, restaurant quality soup with friends, family or even a neighbor in need.
 It’s easy to freeze and reheat.